mrspeaker/zardozer/README.md

 * `delete` removes current selection
 * `New game` clears all the entitites.
 Not much point at the moment - no saving!

+In this system, game logic is implemented in [components](https://github.com/mrspeaker/funkity/tree/master/components).
+You attach these to entities - and the hooking-up is defined via JSON.
+The intro demo game is defined in [game/scene1.js](https://github.com/mrspeaker/funkity/blob/master/game/scene1.js).

 ## Entities

 Entities are the "things" in your game.
 They don't have any data or logic inside them - they are just a container for `components` which maintain all the state and do all the work.